|For more information about the Office of Accessibility at Bay College

-The Student Success Office (SSO) utilizes principles presented by AHEAD as guidelines for determining accommodations for students.
+The Office of Accessibilty (formerly the Student Success Office) utilizes principles presented by AHEAD as guidelines for determining accommodations for students.
 The process is addressed on an individual, case-by-case basis, according to a student's specific recommended accommodations.

 Necessary Documentation Information

 At the college level it is each student's responsibility to self-identify needs for their particular accommodation.
 This is done by first logging in to the student's MyBay account and completing and submitting the online application.
 A student then needs to submit the required documentation.
-After that a discussion will take place with the Director of SSO.
+After that a discussion will take place with the Director of OOA.

 Typical Services Offered